 Cardiovascular health is so important to all of us.
-I blog here about healthy heart and artery diets, low impact exercise and recovery from aortic dissection and open heart surgeries.
-I have Marfan Syndrome, a connective tissue disorder.
-I want to share about how to live a satisfied and healthy life - even when physically limited with a seriously damaged cardiovascular system.
-My two children have been diagnosed now with Marfan issues.
+I blog here about healthy cardiovascular diets, low impact exercise, zen, hobbies, art & health metamorphosis.
+I have Marfan Syndrome, a connective tissue disorder & want to share about how to live a satisfied & healthy life - even when physically limited with a seriously damaged cardiovascular system.
+Amazing physical & emotional metamorphosis is possible!
+Join me on the journey.

 Someone started a rumor long ago that says you can't teach an old dog new tricks.
 I say, "it depends on if they have a connective tissue disorder and how bad that dog wants to live".

 Living with a dissected aorta - my descending dissection #Marfan